ixofoundation/genesis/ixo-5/upgrade.md

     0.19.3

-if you have already switched out the binary please revert to 0.19.3 for this step
+If you have already switched out the binary and are not on 0.19.3, please revert to 0.19.3.

-### 5. Exporting genesis (IXO user)
+### 5. Exporting genesis (with IXO user)

 This will output a file called genesis.json

-    # go to config directory and export hash
+    # go to config directory and export
     cd ~/.ixod/config
     ixod export --for-zero-height --height={height} > exported.json